 Just log into your Gmail account (or create a free account if you don’t have one) and click “Create new label”…

-… then pick the name for your new label and hit “Create”.
+… then pick the name for your new label e.g “User Feedback” and click “Create”.

-Connect your Gmail account, and move onto Set Up Options.
-From the dropdown menu, select the label that we set up earlier, then click Continue.
+From the dropdown menu, select the label that we set up earlier, then click “Continue“.

-Before you go on to test the step in Zapier, make sure you’ve recently labelled an email as “User Feedback” – you can always send yourself an email to test this out.
-Otherwise, Zapier won’t have any test data to pull in and validate.
+Before you go on to test your trigger in Zapier, make sure you’ve recently labeled an email as “User Feedback” – you can always send yourself an email to test this out.
+Otherwise, Zapier won’t have any sample data to pull in and validate.

 Congratulations!
 You’ve just set up Gmail as your Trigger for the Zap.
-Next it’s time to set up Process Street as your Action app.
+Next it’s time to set up Process Street as your Action step.

-Choose Process Street as your Action app and “Create Checklist” as the Action.
-This tells Zapier to create a checklist in Process Street when it detects that you’ve labelled an email as in the previous section of this article.
+Choose Process Street as your app and “Run Workflow” as the action.
+This tells Zapier to run your workflow in Process Street when it detects that you’ve labeled an email as in the previous section of this article.

-Connect your Process Street account and then move on to choosing and setting up the template your checklist will run from.
+Connect your Process Street account and then move on to choosing and setting up the workflow you will run.

-Here you need to select the template that your checklist will run from using the “Template” dropdown.
+Here you need to select the workflow that you will run using the dropdown.

-Once that’s done, all that you have left to do is to link the form fields in your checklist with information from your email in Gmail.
+Once that’s done, all that you have left to do is to map data to the form fields in your workflow run with information from your email in Gmail.

-Do this by clicking the “Insert a Field” button to the right of each entry, and then using either the dropdown or search bar to find the information you want to push through.
+Do this by clicking the field you’d like to map data into, and then use either the dropdown or search bar to find the information you want to push through.

 In this example, I linked:

-Once you have your Zap set up, continue through to the test phase, complete it, then head over to your Process Street account to make sure that your checklist has been created and populated correctly.
+Next, head over to your Process Street reports ensuring that your workflow run has been created and populated correctly.

-Once that’s done, name and save your Zap, then test it out again by sending yourself a test email and assigning the label that we set up earlier to it.
-Make sure that the checklist is created correctly with all of the relevant information in the right place.
+Once that’s done, name and turn on your Zap, then test it out again by sending yourself a test email and assigning the label that we set up earlier to it.
+Make sure that your workflow run is created correctly with all of the relevant information in the right place.

 And there you have it!
 Here’s to saving time and energy that’s better spent on your more important tasks.